 Clermont County Fairgrounds, Owensville, OH

 Why go?
-A beloved tradition since 1850, featuring 4-H exhibits, carnival rides, pie-baking contests, magic shows, and nightly grandstand events.
+A fair tradition dating back to 1846, with 4-H exhibits, carnival rides, pie-baking contests, magic shows, and nightly grandstand events.

 Don’t miss: The Kiddie Tractor Pull — always a crowd favorite.